Characters of Final Fantasy X and X-2: Paine

-Most of the Crimson Squad candidates died during the group's final field exercise due to the influence of the undead Shuyin, who caused them to turn on one another while getting a glimpse of Vegnagun.
-Only Nooj, Baralai, Gippal and Paine escaped alive from the Yevon monks, but later, Nooj–possessed by Shuyin–fired on his friends, effectively ending their friendship for two years.
-Just before Yuna joined the Gullwings, Paine enlisted in the group in the hopes of finding out more about why the Crimson Squad had been massacred–and because she had long desired to fly in an airship.
+Most Crimson Squad candidates died during the group's final field exercise due to the influence of the undead Shuyin, who caused them to turn on one another while getting a glimpse of Vegnagun.
+Only Nooj, Baralai, Gippal, and Paine escaped alive from the Yevon monks, but later, Nooj, who was possessed by Shuyin, fired on his friends, effectively ending their friendship for two years.
+Just before Yuna joined the Gullwings, Paine enlisted in the group in hopes of learning more about why the Crimson Squad was massacred, and because she had long desired to fly in an airship.
 In Final Fantasy X-2 International+Last Mission, Yuna, Rikku and Paine reunite after being disbanded three months after the game ended, exploring a newly discovered tower.
-Paine appears in Kingdom Hearts II with an updated super deformed and fairy-like design, as do Yuna and Rikku.
+Paine appears in Kingdom Hearts II with an updated super deformed and fairy-like design alongside Yuna and Rikku.
 Yeo explains that she both was given liberties in how she read the script, as well as watching scenes beforehand to figure how they should be said.
 Yeo found Paine to be true to life, commenting that the writers left "no stone unturned" with the plot and writing.
 She compared herself to Paine, describing her as similarly wry.